You have just installed Arch Linux and wonder what to do next. I am going to share with you my 10 things to do first after installing Arch Linux.

 sudo nano /etc/default/grub

-# achieve the fastest possible boot: GRUB_FORCE_HIDDEN_MENU="true"
+# to achieve faster boot: GRUB_FORCE_HIDDEN_MENU="true"

 Then download this file 31_hold_shift.gz, uncompress it and place it to